jlpteaching/ECS201A/hw1/hw1.rst

 Step 1: Compile gem5
 ~~~~~~~~~~~~~~~~~~~~

-Go through the Introducton and Building gem5 pages of the `gem5 tutorial`__.
+Go through the Introduction and Building gem5 pages of the `gem5 tutorial`__.
 Make sure to get a successful gem5 install working before moving on.

 __ `tutorial`_